 Conditions related to MTHFR symptoms

-There are many conditions related to the MTHFR gene mutations, this is because MTHFR genes alter an important process that the body needs to stay healthy which is called methylation.
-Methylation is extremely important because it involves the homocysteine cycle which essentially helps us stay healthy, when this cycle is interrupted by the MTHFR gene mutation the symptoms or conditions can be put into two categories called over-methylation or under-methylation.
-People with the gene disorder can experience symptoms from one or even both, these include:
+There are many conditions related to the MTHFR gene mutations.
+This is because MTHFR genes alter an important process.
+The body needs to stay healthy which is called methylation.
+Methylation is extremely important because it involves the homocysteine cycle which essentially helps us stay healthy.
+When this cycle is interrupted by the MTHFR gene mutation the symptoms or conditions.
+It can be put into two categories called over-methylation or under-methylation.
+People with the genetic disorder can experience symptoms from one or even both, these include:

 Chronic degenerative diseases